sanchitintel/benchmark/README.md

 This fork is mostly based on changes in an [older fork](https://github.com/chunyuan-w/benchmark/tree/chunyuan/llga_preview2)  of TorchBench.

 While comparing, oneDNN Graph enabled models are JIT-traced.
-Their inference runtimes are compared with the corresponding models being JIT-scripted with oneDNN Graph disabled (
+Their inference runtimes are compared with the corresponding models being JIT-scripted with oneDNN Graph disabled.

 ## Installation
 The benchmark suite should be self contained in terms of dependencies,